-- 1. Explaining the structure of English orthography, including the patterns and rules, for teaching both single and multisyllabic word reading, covering both regular and irregular words - 2.
-Demonstrating grapheme-phoneme patterns and how they relate to spelling and written expression - 3.
-Applying structural analysis and morphology of words, including Greek and Latin roots and affixes - 4.
-Incorporating evidence-based spelling and writing practices that connect reading and writing (Elkonian boxes, spelling of Greek and Latin roots and affixes) - 5.
-Applying an English learner's home language as a foundation and strength to support the development of phonics in English - 6.
-Implementing evidence-based instruction in grapheme-phoneme patterns to enhance spelling and written expression, and further supporting reading development - 7.
-Distinguishing the characteristics of students with reading difficulties, including dyslexia, and how they affect phonics development - 8.
-Applying evidence-based practices for students with reading difficulties, including students with dyslexia, based on their strengths and needs to improve phonics development - 9.
-Applying explicit, systematic, and sequential evidence-based instruction in reading single and multisyllabic words, including orthographic mapping, fundamental for developing strong decoding skills - 10.
-Implementing evidence-based instruction in grapheme-phoneme patterns to enhance spelling and written expression and further supporting reading development - 11.
-Understanding, administering, and documenting, informal and formal phonics assessments to tailor instruction to meet the individual strengths and needs of students
+- 1. Distinguishing the characteristics of students with reading difficulties, including dyslexia, and how they affect phonics development. - 2.
+Discussing the structure of English orthography, including the patterns and rules, for teaching both single and multisyllabic word reading, covering both regular and irregular words. - 3.
+Demonstrating grapheme-phoneme patterns and how they relate to spelling and written expression. - 4.
+Applying structural analysis and morphology of words, including Greek and Latin roots and affixes. - 5. incorporating evidence-based spelling and writing practices that connect reading and writing (Elkonian boxes, spelling of Greek and Latin roots and affixes). - 6.
+Applying an English learner's home language as a foundation and strength to support the development of phonics in English. - 7.
+Implementing evidence-based instruction in grapheme-phoneme patterns to enhance spelling and written expression, and further supporting reading development. - 8.
+Applying evidence-based practices for students with reading difficulties, including students with dyslexia, based on their strengths and needs to improve phonics development. - 9.
+Applying explicit, systematic, and sequential evidence-based instruction in reading single- and multisyllabic words, including orthographic mapping, fundamental for developing strong decoding skills. - 10.
+Implementing evidence-based instruction in grapheme-phoneme patterns to enhance spelling and written expression, and further supporting reading development. - 11.
+Understanding, administering, and documenting, informal and formal phonics assessments to tailor instruction to meet the individual strengths and needs of students.

-Competency 4: The teacher candidate will acquire knowledge of fluency building and best practices for increasing fluency by:
+Competency 5: The teacher candidate will acquire knowledge of fluency building and best practices for increasing fluency by:

-- 1. Explaining that the components of reading fluency are accuracy, rate, and prosody, which impact reading comprehension - 2.
-Applying evidence-based practices to develop automaticity in word-level skills and fluency in connected text for enhancing reading comprehension - 3.
-Teaching readers to adjust their reading rate to accommodate the kinds of texts they are reading, and their purpose for reading, to facilitate comprehension - 4.
-Providing daily practice with support and corrective feedback to improve reading fluency and endurance and enhance accuracy, rate, and prosody - 5.
-Teaching readers explicitly how to activate their background knowledge, self-monitor, and self-correct (i.e., metacognition) to enhance fluency as a bridge to text comprehension - 6.
-Distinguishing the characteristics of students with reading difficulties, including students with dyslexia, and how they affect fluency development and reading endurance - 7.
-Applying intentional, explicit, systematic, and sequential instructional practices to develop accuracy, rate, and prosody (e.g., paired reading, repeated reading, echo reading, cued phrase reading)
+- 1. Recognizing that the components of reading fluency are accuracy, rate, and prosody, which impact reading comprehension. - 2.
+Distinguishing the characteristics of students with reading difficulties, including students with dyslexia, and how they affect fluency development and reading endurance. - 3.
+Applying evidence-based practices to develop automaticity in word-level skills and fluency in connected text for enhancing reading comprehension.

-- 8. Applying evidence-based practices for students with characteristics of reading difficulties, including students with dyslexia, based on their strengths and needs to improve fluency development and reading endurance - 9.
-Understanding, administering, and documenting fluency assessments to inform instruction tailored to individual student strengths and needs
+- 4. Teaching readers to adjust their reading rate to accommodate the kinds of texts they are reading, and their purpose for reading, to facilitate comprehension. - 5.
+Providing daily practice with support and corrective feedback to improve reading fluency and endurance and enhance accuracy, rate, and prosody. - 6.
+Teaching readers explicitly how to activate their background knowledge, self-monitor, and self-correct (i.e., metacognition) to enhance fluency as a bridge to text comprehension - 7.
+Distinguishing the characteristics of students with reading difficulties, including students with dyslexia, and how they affect fluency development and reading endurance. - 8.
+Applying intentional, explicit, systematic, and sequential instructional practices to develop accuracy, rate, and prosody (e.g., paired reading, repeated reading, echo reading, cued phrase reading). - 9.
+Applying evidence-based practices for students with characteristics of reading difficulties, including students with dyslexia, based on their strengths and needs to improve fluency development and reading endurance. - 10.
+Understanding, administering, and documenting fluency assessments to inform instruction tailored to individual student strengths and needs.

-Competency 5: The teacher candidate will acquire knowledge of vocabulary development and best practices for increasing vocabulary by:
+Competency 6: The teacher candidate will acquire knowledge of vocabulary development and best practices for increasing vocabulary by: